INFORMATION AND EVENTS

 Pre-School Governance Board Meeting

-Next meeting is Monday, April 8th at 3pm.
+Next meeting is on February 10th at 4:00pm.

 The meetings include Opening Prayer and Devotion from Pastor Mars, Treasurer's Report, Director's Report and Headmaster's Report, Unfinished and New Business and Closing Prayer.